South India: Space and Defense

 There are three Ordnance factories in Aruvankadu (Tamil Nadu), Tiruchirappalli and Medak.
 AVANI, headquartered in Chennai manufactures Armoured fighting vehicles, Main battle tanks, tank engines and armored clothing for the use of the Indian Armed Forces.
 Bharat Dynamics manufacturers of ammunitions and missile systems and is based in Hyderabad.

 ISRO is the premier Indian space agency primarily responsible for performing tasks related to space-based operations, space exploration, international space cooperation and the development of related technologies.
 It is headquartered in Bangalore.
 It operates research facilities in Thiruvananthapuram and Tirupati, test facility at Mahendragiri, satellite development facilities at Bangalore, launch facilities at Sriharikota and Thiruvananthapuram, tracking facilities at Bangalore, Hyderabad and Hassan and Indian Institute of Space Science and Technology at Thiruvananthapuram.

 Tourism

 Tourism contributes significantly to the GDP of the region, with four states – Tamil Nadu, Andhra Pradesh, Karnataka, and Telangana – among the top 10 states for tourist arrivals, accounting for more than 50% of domestic tourist visits.

 Tamil Nadu has the largest tourist inflow in India both domestic and international as of 2020.
 In 2023, Kerala was listed at the 13th spot in The New York Times' annual list of places to visit and was the only tourist destination listed from India.
 Kerala was named by TIME magazine in 2022 among the 50 extraordinary destinations to explore in its list of the World's Greatest Places.

 Culture and heritage

-As defined by Ministry of Culture of the Government of India to promote and preserve the cultural heritage, most of the region falls under the purview of South Zone Cultural Center at Thanjavur.
+Majority of the region falls under the purview of South zone cultural center headquartered at Thanjavur, as per the classification of the ministry of culture of the Indian government, for the promotion and preservation of cultural heritage.